How do we honor diversity? By constantly evolving.

 Joined SF Day in 1999

 Loren teaches eighth grade math, is an advisor, and is our dean of faculty.
 Before joining SF Day, he taught in the San Francisco Unified School District.
 After earning his B.A. in Communications from the University of Cincinnati, Loren worked for a number of years in marketing research as a manager and trainer for market research interviewers.
 He received a teaching certificate from San Francisco State University and has a Master’s degree in private school leadership from Columbia University’s Teachers College in New York City.
 Loren has participated in many workshops around issues of diversity, including being a cast member in the documentary film, "The Color of Fear," which highlights race relations in the United States.
 He has also completed the training program for the National SEED Project on Inclusive Curriculum.
-Loren and his wife are the parents of two boys, both of whom are SF Day alumni.
+Loren has two sons, both of whom are SF Day alumni.
 In his position as co-director of diversity, Loren is excited about the conversations he has with faculty and parents, which help bring our community closer.

 Co-Director of Diversity & Inclusion; Director of High School Counseling; 8th Grade Advisor